Qubic-World/qubic-howto/README.md

-# qubic-howto
+# Qubic a quorum-based computations protocol.

-A description on how to setup a Public or Non Public Qubic Node
+In this tutorial we'll setup a Public or Non Public Qubic Node